 From classes to assignments, apprenticeships and exams, the stress can be high – and sometimes overwhelming – while you pursue a career in the electrical trade.
-On top of that, you have to worry about the cost of tuition.
+Furthermore, you have to worry about the cost of tuition.

-A new scholarship is helping to relieve the financial burden so you can focus on what’s important: training and development.
+This Canadian scholarship for post-secondary students is helping relieve some of the financial burden, so you can focus on what’s important: your training and career development.

 Through the scholarship program, students who have completed at least one year at Humber College, Mohawk College, Conestoga College, University of Waterloo, or University of Toronto could be eligible to apply for the 3M Electrical Markets Division Scholarship - a $3,500 (CAD) scholarship towards your education.

 The EFC 2018 Scholarship Program is an opportunity for the members of the EFC to “help students across Canada reach their education and career objectives”.
 This year, over 57 scholarships totaling over $150,000 will be awarded to help support post-secondary students in their electrical and electronics industries career aspirations.